menandmice/micetro_docs/guides/implementation/webapp_ssl.rst

 SSL on Linux (Apache)
 ---------------------

-By default, the Web Application uses an unencrypted http connection on port 80.
+By default, the Web Interface uses an unencrypted http connection on port 80.
 To use it with https on port 443, follow these steps.

 1. Ensure that mod_ssl for Apache is installed: